How to Make the Most of Your Internship

 “But you just said…”

 Yes we did, but trust us this just isn’t achievable.
-If you think you know it all after a few months you’ll be viewed as arrogant and frankly you probably are.
-Treat the gig as you should treat life – never stop learning.
+If you think you know it all after a few months you’ll be viewed as arrogant.
+Treat the internship as you should treat life – never stop learning.

 If you follow the rest of our advice, this will come naturally.
 Networking is uncomfortable for many but, as businesses are people-led, it’s kind of essential to get this right.
 A company won’t employ or recommend someone they don’t like.

-There’s nothing worse than a schmoozer.
-It’s not all about the connections you have, there’s the nitty gritty of the day-to-day tasks to be completed – maintain a balance.
+It’s not all about the connections you have, there’s the nitty gritty of the day-to-day tasks to be completed.
+Maintain a balance between work and social skills – a charm offensive alone will not work.

-Particularly poignant if working in your desired field.
+This is particularly poignant if you are working in your desired field.
 You’re surrounded by people who are doing the work you want to get into.
 Use this opportunity to help inform your career plans.
-Ask them questions.
-How did they get to where they are today?
-How long did it take?
-What’s their number one tip?
-And so on.
-Your colleagues will be happy to help – people like talking about themselves, and they certainly enjoy feeling like an expert in their field.

 Show your appreciation